-9 ways to reduce your environmental impact
+9 ways You can reduce your environmental impact

 Easier said than done right.
 Within our everyday shopping, simple changes can help significantly.
 Using products that aren’t wrapped in plastic or providing your own reusable bags is a great start.
 If you are keen to go one step further, check some of the products you use, your shampoo, conditioner and deodorant, all can be organic and be made from natural ingredients.

 As I have specialised in deodorant and in the skincare industry, I have become aware of the impact’s deodorant can have on the environment.
 Starting with air pollution from the ingredients released when you spray deodorant, to the packing and transport of that product.
 There are even scenarios of water pollution caused from washing off products when showering, that result in unneeded chemicals in the ocean.

 The growth of renewable energy over the last decade has been enormous and rightly so.
 Investment in renewable energy is at an all-time high, this is due to small business and households looking to reduce their impact on the environment.

 Along with government incentives.
 Depending on where your living.
 Switching to renewable energy can be more affordable that you think and does not require a large upfront investment.
 Often your energy plan will allow you to switch to 50%-100% of your energy bill to renewable energy generated by the company.